Tawny eagle: Threats

 Further threats to tawny eagles include habitat loss and land-use changes such as intensified cattle grazing, firewood collection and sale and the charcoal industry.
 Such culling of the spare trees of arid India seem to be the primary driver of less understand decline of tawny eagles in India.
 A seemingly higher instance of bacterial infections also seems to affecting the tawny eagles of India.
 Raptor populations are reliant on seasonal rainfall events which influence the survival of prey populations.
 Climate change is alternating rainfall patterns in the arid regions of Southern Africa and impacting on prey populations.
 There is a clear correlation between rainfall events and breeding success of tawny eagles.
-It was found that the projected decline of tawny eagles from climate change, which is already underway, begun via impact population persistence, first effecting population dynamics, the composition of biological communities and finally biodiversity.Wichmann, M. C., Jeltsch, F., Dean, W. R. J., Moloney, K. A., & Wissel, C. (2003).
-Implication of climate change for the persistence of raptors in arid savanna.
-Oikos, 102(1), 186-202.
+It was found that the projected decline of tawny eagles from climate change, which is already underway, begun via impact population persistence, first effecting population dynamics, the composition of biological communities and finally biodiversity.
 Electrocutions and collision risks associated with overhead power lines remain a constant threat to large eagles and vultures.
-Furthermore, the powerline nesting raptors were found to be a significant source of line faulting in the area, causing substantial financial issues.Van Rooyen, C. S. (2000).
-Raptor mortality on power lines in South Africa.
-In Raptors at risk: proceedings of the 5th world conference on birds of prey and owls.
-Hancock House Publishers and the World Working Group on Birds of Prey and Owls, Blaine, Washington (pp. 739-750).
-Occasionally, tawny eagles are also killed by flying into various manmade objects such as reservoirs or are killed by automobiles and are at risk at wind turbines in India.Anderson, M. D., Maritz, A. W., & Oosthuysen, E. (1999).
-Raptors drowning in farm reservoirs in South Africa.
-Ostrich, 70(2), 139-144.
+Furthermore, the powerline nesting raptors were found to be a significant source of line faulting in the area, causing substantial financial issues.
+Occasionally, tawny eagles are also killed by flying into various manmade objects such as reservoirs or are killed by automobiles and are at risk at wind turbines in India.
 The overarching threat to any raptor population is human population increase which causes competition for habitat and food resources.
-Key to conservation of the tawny eagle population is mitigating the effects of global warming.Crick, H. Q., & Sparks, T. H. (1999).
-Climate change related to egg-laying trends.
-Nature, 399(6735), 423-423.Post, E., Peterson, R. O., Stenseth, N. C. & McLaren, B. E. (1999).
-Ecosystem consequences of wolf behavioural responses to climate.
-Nature, 401: 905–907.
+Key to conservation of the tawny eagle population is mitigating the effects of global warming.
 Also, clearly, the banning of poison baits and the mitigation of dangerous powerlines in eagle-utilized areas is key for the survival of the tawny eagles.